 A service provider may resubmit a request for additional units for service if they have additional information which would satisfy the deficiencies noted on the previous denial.
 It is important to note that this will be considered a new submission and all required documents will need to be submitted for review and determination.

 A member may appeal the reviewer’s or designee’s determination.
 To appeal a determination outcome, a member or representative for the member may request an Administrative Review.
-For information regarding Administrative Reviews and Fair Hearings, please see Administrative Reviews and Fair Hearings section in the General Information for Providers Manual.
+For information regarding Administrative Reviews and Fair Hearings, please see the Administrative Reviews and Fair Hearings section in the General Information for Providers Manual.

 For general information about authorization, see the Prior Authorization chapter in the General Information for Providers Manual.